You have a plan to set up an online business and you have a million technology questions to help get things started.

 2. Am I spending too much on technology?

-Small businesses tend to invest in multiple solutions that ultimately accomplish similar tasks.
+Do not invest in multiple solutions that ultimately accomplish similar tasks.

 Instead of opting for different solutions for each function, pick technology solutions that perform multiple functions.
 This reduces the cost factor and makes it easier to learn one solution thoroughly.